 - Add daily updates that can later be compiled into detailed and organized reports

 - Upload report cards, homework, and other important documents to a shared space

 - Request and track one-time parenting schedule changes as well as document any longer-term parenting agreement updates

-No matter how you and your co-parent decide to maintain communication and engagement with your child’s school year, keeping both of you involved is one of the most effective ways to ensure academic success.
-So be sure to get things figured out so you are ready to manage a new school year.
+No matter how you and your co-parent decide to maintain communication and engagement with your child’s school year, keeping both of you involved is an effective way to better ensure academic success.

 Make going back to school as easy as possible for your kids.